 Your complete guide to Indianapolis for families

 Indy is a great city for families!
-This Midwest mecca holds the World’s Largest Children’s Museum & other great sites!
+This Midwest mecca holds the World’s Largest Children’s Museum, a state-of-the-art football stadium, and plenty of kind locals!
+Indianapolis is an easy road trip for families from Columbus, Ohio, or Louisville, Kentucky.
 Here’s my guide to kid-friendly things to do in Indianapolis.

 Children’s Museum of Indianapolis

 At nearly 500,000 square feet in size, it’s easy to see how the Children’s Museum of Indianapolis hosts 1.25 million visitors each year!